tareq159615/tareq159615/README.md

 ## 🤝 Let's Connect!

-I'm always open to new opportunities and collaborations.
-Feel free to reach out!
+I am always open to new opportunities and collaborations.
+Feel free to reach out and connect!

 <div align="center">
 <a href="https://www.linkedin.com/in/tareq-aziz-022392305/" target="_blank">